SWelland1/Project2/README.md

 ![Header desktop screen shot](images/Header.png)

-* The header is always visible on the webpage to provide consistnecy throughout the game.
+* Header reads 'Higher or Lower?'
-* The header consists of the game title "Higher or Lower ?"
+* Visable on every page displayed.
-* The header is responsive.
-When on a small screen the title extends over two lines instead of one
+* When on a smaller screen it moves to two lines rather than one.

 ##### Start Section

 ![Start section desktop screen shot](images/Start%20Page.png)

-* The start section consists of two buttons:
+* Consists of two buttons:
- - 'Start Game': which takes the user to the game section .
+ - 'Start Game': User to the game section .
- - 'How To Play': which opens the how to play modal.
+ - 'How To Play': Opens window to 'how to play'.
-* This gives the user two options: to start playing the game straight away, or to learn how to play the game first.
+* Two options are available: Jump straight into playing the game or read the instructions before starting.
-* The start sections is compatible with all screen sizes as the button are positioned one on top of the other.
-They are not too wide to fit inside the width of a mobile device, and are not to too tall or spaced out so they are both visible in the device viewport together.
+* Responsive with all screen sizes, buttons fit inside the width of mobile devices.

 ![Start section mobile screen shot](images/Start%20Page%20Mobile.png)